|photo courtesy of mlb.com|

 what better way for Dr. Smooth to spend his final campaign as an Indian than by sending him to the MLB All Star Game one more time to represent Cleveland?

-to this point in the regular season, Michael is currently batting .337 (62-for-184), the highest average on the team among qualifying players, with 22 extra base hits, including 12 doubles, a co-team high one triple, and nine home runs (two of which were grand slams, with the former being his first career grand slam) in 45 games. he also has 36 RBI, 31 runs, 13 walks, two hit by pitches, two stolen bases, and 103 total bases while striking out 18 times in 201 plate appearances.
+to this point in the season, Michael is currently batting .337 (62-for-184), the highest average on the team among qualifying players, with 22 extra base hits, including 12 doubles, a co-team high one triple, and nine home runs (two of which were grand slams, the former being his first career grand slam) in 45 games. he also has 36 RBI, 31 runs, 13 walks, two hit by pitches, two stolen bases, and 103 total bases while striking out 18 times in 201 plate appearances.

-several of these stats rank in the Top 10 among American League left fielders as well. at the conclusion of May, he's 1st with his .337 batting average and .383 OBP; 2nd with .560 SLG and .943 OPS; 4th with 62 hits, 36 RBI, and 103 total bases; tied for 5th with 12 doubles, nine home runs, and two sac flies; tied for 6th with 22 extra base hits; 7th with 31 runs; tied for 7th with one triple; 9th with 184 at bats; tied for 9th with two hit by pitches; and 10th with 201 plate appearances. besides that, out of 15 qualifiers, Michael has the least amount of strikeouts with 18.
+several of these stats rank in the Top 10 among American League left fielders as well. at the conclusion of May, Michael is 1st with his .337 batting average and .383 OBP; 2nd with .560 SLG and .943 OPS; 4th with 62 hits, 36 RBI, and 103 total bases; tied for 5th with 12 doubles, nine home runs, and two sac flies; tied for 6th with 22 extra base hits; 7th with 31 runs; tied for 7th with one triple; 9th with 184 at bats; tied for 9th with two hit by pitches; and 10th with 201 plate appearances. besides that, out of 15 qualifiers, he has the least amount of strikeouts with 18.

 on the contrary, he has been dealing with a different type of challenge this year after being moved around in the lineup. first, he was inserted in the 4th and 5th spots, depending on whether a right- or left-handed pitcher was starting. manager Terry Francona decided to drop Michael from his best career BOP (3rd) down to one of his worst (cleanup) to accommodate Jose Ramirez. that didn't last too long though because after six weeks of Jason Kipnis struggling in the 2 hole, Tito demoted Kip and moved Michael up to 2nd as of May 11. so it's even more impressive that Michael continues to hit while going through these BOP adjustments.

-now if we're going to look at Michael's numbers when compared with all AL outfielders, then they don't rank as high and, unfortunately, that could put him at a disadvantage when voters are scanning all the players' stats. but again, that's not the result of a lack of effort or good swings. he missed nine games in March/April between his DL stint and extra rest days. so he definitely lost out on some opportunities to pad his stats and get higher up in the rankings and he shouldn't be penalized for that. based on what Michael's done thus far, i think it's a fair request that fans have faith that he will keep playing at a high level. as long as he remains healthy, then i'm confident Michael's bat is only going to heat up further (along with the weather) throughout June. and then he will build an even stronger case to warrant the honor of being named a 2018 All Star.
+now if we're going to look at Michael's numbers when compared with all AL OFs, then they don't rank as high and, unfortunately, that could put him at a disadvantage when voters are scanning all the outfielders' stats. but again, that's not the result of a lack of effort or good swings. he missed nine games in March/April between his DL stint and extra rest days. it's evident he lost out on some opportunities to pad his stats and get higher up in the rankings and he shouldn't be penalized for that. based on what Michael's done thus far, i think it's a fair request that fans have faith that he will keep playing at a high level. as long as he remains healthy, i'm confident Michael's bat is only going to heat up further (along with the weather) throughout June. and then he will build an even stronger case to warrant the honor of being named a 2018 All Star.

-last year, the Cleveland Indians had five players go to the All Star Game. this year, there could be more than that. realistically, we have seven or eight guys who should be in the running. so check off all the Tribe players you like on your ballot, but please don't forget Dr. Smooth!🙏
+last year, the Cleveland Indians had five players go to the All Star Game. this year, there could be more than that. realistically, we have seven or eight guys in the running. so check off all the Tribe players you like on your ballot, but please don't forget Dr. Smooth!🙏

 |photo courtesy of indians.com|